kaijun123/Oxford-Flowers/README.md

 - `visualisation.ipynb`: is used to visualise the train and validation results
 - `cnn.ipynb`: contains the main bulk of the test code

+### Download the weights
+- Download the weights for the model at [https://huggingface.co/kaijun123/sc4001-oxford-102] and save it in the `checkpoint` directory under the root directory

 ### Download the dataset
 - Run the following command in the terminal: